Narrative Intelligence is the study of how narratives start, grow, spread, and are manipulated to achieve economic, social, and political goals.

 The key question for businesses is not ‘Does narrative intelligence matter?'.
 The key question is ‘How can we afford not to have narrative intelligence?’.

-Learn more about customizable Kudzu Narrative Intelligence Reports here.
+Learn more about customizable Kudzu Narrative Intelligence Briefs here.